harmonic-ai/pbcc/README.md

 }
 ```

-To build a file like this, run `uv run compile.py --proto-files my_interface.proto --output-basename my_interface`.
+To build a file like this, run `uv run -m pbcc.compile --proto-files my_interface.proto --output-basename my_interface`.
 This will produce the files my_interface.cc (the C++ extension module source), my_interface.so (the compiled C++ extension module), and my_interface.pyi (the type annotations for the extension module).
 Here is the resulting pbcc module's interface:

 ```python
 # Since multiple .proto modules can be built into a single pbcc module, the